Mercury13/unicodia-sesh/README.md

 Software maturity index: **4 (beta)**.
 Usable but incomplete.

+# What makes UnicodiaSesh so special?

+**Coverage.** The initial version covered 2930/3995 of block A. By the time of writing, it covers 3320 characters from block A, and the main block is steadily marching to 1072/1072.

+**Consistency.** It was not the strength of JSesh.
+One example: all open booths O22 now have the same style.

+**Counting marks.** All counting marks are done from scratch, only the biggest have a separate style.

+**Beauty.** It’s actually the strength of JSesh, but the real beauty is in extensions, and I scour through them manually.

 # Roadmap

-- The first working version. 📈 ≈2900/3995. ✅ autumn 2024
+- The first working version. 📈 ≈2930/3995. ✅ autumn 2024
 - Phase 1.
 Together with NewGardiner, 100% coverage. 📈 ≈2950/3995. ✅ May 2025
 - **Phase 2.** Check all glyphs, maturity 3. 📈 ≈3200/3995 ✅ September 2025
 - Phase 3.
-Extend to main block, maturity 5. 📈 1072/1072, ≈3350/3995 🗓 December 2025 if I survive
+Cover main block, maturity 5. 📈 1072/1072, >3330/3995 🗓 December 2025 if I survive
 - Phase 4.
 Create stubs of special characters. 🗓 December 2025 / January 2026
-- ???
-Damaged hashes.
-An interesting programmer’s task that won’t bloat the font highly.
+- Phase 5.
+Laying damaged hashes.
+An interesting programmer’s task that won’t bloat the font very much.
 - ???
 Special version that supports mirrored characters (unneeded for Unicodia, 2× bigger).
 - ???
 Phase out ``manual`` directory used for quick fixes
 - ???
 Make build process less path-dependent